sacreations/PM2-Dashboard/README.md

 yarn dev
 ```

+The server will run on the port specified in your `.env.local` file (defaults to 3000).
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) (or your custom port) with your browser to see the result.

 ### Production